-So, what is the best way to view this iconic murder spree, and how do you watch all the Halloween movies in order?
-Focusing primarily on the serial killer Michael Myers stalking the quiet suburban town of Haddonfield, the Halloween movies have collectively grossed over $640 million at the worldwide box office.
-It all began with one of the best horror movies ever made, Carpenter’s 1978 flick, where Michael terrorises Laurie Strode.
+So, what is the best way to view these iconic slasher movies, and how do you watch all the Halloween movies in order?
+Focusing primarily on the serial killer Michael Myers stalking the quiet suburban town of Haddonfield, it all began with one of the best horror movies ever made, Carpenter’s 1978 flick, where Michael terrorizes Laurie Strode.

-However, over the last few decades, the Halloween franchise has had two reboots and a remake – in short, it’s a bit of a mess, especially if you don’t know which movie to start with or which film goes with which timeline.
-In this guide, we'll go through all the Halloween movies and describe every timeline in the series.
-So here's how you can watch all the Halloween movies in order.
-Warning: minor spoilers ahead!
+However, over the last few decades, the Halloween franchise has had plenty of reboots, remakes, and even a couple of retcons.
+It can get pretty confusing, even for seasoned horror hounds!
+So, in this guide, we go through all the Halloween movies and describe every timeline in the series.
+Here is how you can watch all the Halloween movies in order.

 Original Halloween movies timeline